msavin/SteveJobs/README.md

  - Jobs run on one server at a time
  - Jobs run predictably and consecutively
- - Jobs and their history are stored in MongoDB
+ - Jobs, their history and returned data are stored in MongoDB
  - Failed jobs are retried on server restart
  - No third party dependencies

-**The new 3.1 features repeating jobs and more improvements.** It can run hundreds of jobs in seconds with minimal CPU impact, making it a reasonable choice for many applications.
+**The new 4.0 features repeating jobs, async support and more!** It can run hundreds of jobs in seconds with minimal CPU impact, making it a reasonable choice for many applications.
 To get started, check out the <a href="https://github.com/msavin/SteveJobs..meteor.jobs.scheduler.queue.background.tasks/blob/master/DOCUMENTATION.md">**documentation**</a> and the <a href="#quick-start">**quick start**</a> below.

 ## Developer Friendly GUI and API